bmoren/saturn-return/README.md

 # saturn-return
+Send transmissions, listen for communication

 Modular level > stereo line out &amp; stereo aux send mixer (a friend of norns) 4hp

 Modular Left and Right signals are fed through a voltage divider, tuned, and sent out into space.
 Transmissions are received as stereo line signals.
-Transmissions are tuned and combined with Signals (for recording and archiving).
+Transmissions are tuned and combined with signals (for recording and archiving).

 An module and idea based on [discussion in the norns I/O thread](https://llllllll.co/t/norns-audio-in-out-specs/30256/37?u=bmoren)